digitalTraceData/digitalTraceData.github.io/project.md

 - Draft the final presentation.
 - Attend _Feedback session IV_ (week 7) to discuss your progress.
 Prepare a few slides with your progress.
 Bring the completed PRIDE questionnaire.
 Bring and hand in a list of 10+ concrete tasks and who completed those tasks.
 Make sure that the list is signed by all group members.
 - **Submit the slides and the PRIDE form before the deadline (see weekly schedule)** through the link on the home page.
 Please name your file groupX_PRIDE.pdf, groupX_presentation.pdf.
-- Present the group project in week 8 (see weekly schedule)
+- Present the group project in week 8 (see weekly schedule). **Groups Cheetah, Pardus, Lynx and Tigris are present from 11:00 - 13:00.
+Groups Onca, Uncia, Leo, Puma and Caracal are present from 13:00 - 15:00.
+We expect all groups to actively engage with questions and discussion.**
 - During the presentations, each group will ask 1-2 discussion questions to another group.
 A schedule which group is discussant for what presentation will be made available prior to the presentations and will be posted below.

 Grading: